Are You More Likely to Become Addicted?

 Offsetting a Genetic Predisposition to Addiction

 The American Psychological Association notes that half of a person’s susceptibility to addiction can be explained by genetics.
 The other half, then, is within an individual’s control.
 Finding the right environment, supportive people, the proper mindset, and making healthy lifestyle choices can all help offset any genetic predisposition towards addiction.
 Learning to accept one’s susceptibility to addiction, recognizing personal pitfalls and unhealthy habits, and dedicating one’s self to change are important milestones when choosing to fight a dependence or addiction to a given substance.
-Finding a dedicated substance abuse recovery program is one way to ensure these skills and strategies are developed.

 Help for Your Drug or Alcohol Addiction